MeisterNewman/Conway/README.md

 # Conway
-An OpenCL/OpenGL implementation of Conway's Game of Life.
+An OpenCL/OpenGL implementation of Conway's Game of Life, written and implemented by Stephen Newman.
+Some small segments of code are from various online sources, which are linked at the relevant points.

 Released under GNU General Public License v3.0.